Mississippi Mud

-1927 release as Victor 20783-B by Paul Whiteman's Rhythm Boys.

 "Mississippi Mud" is a 1927 song written by Harry Barris, first sung by Bing Crosby as a member of Paul Whiteman's Rhythm Boys.
 Its musical composition entered the public domain on January 1, 2023.

 Background

 The Rhythm Boys originally recorded the song on June 20, 1927 in New York for Victor as a medley with "I Left My Sugar Standing in the Rain."
 It was recorded by Paul Whiteman's orchestra on February 18, 1928 with vocals by Irene Taylor and The Rhythm Boys, featuring Bing Crosby, and with Bix Beiderbecke on cornet.
 Two takes from the June 20, 1927 session were released on Victor.

 Frankie Trumbauer and His Orchestra recorded the song in New York City on January 20, 1928 for Okeh Records featuring Bing Crosby on vocals, Bix Beiderbecke cornet, Charlie Margulis on trumpet, Bill Rank on trombone, Frank Trumbauer on c-melody and alto sax, and vocals, Jimmy Dorsey and Chester Hazlett on alto sax, Matty Malneck on violin, Lennie Hayton on piano, Carl Kress on guitar, Min Leibrook on bass sax, and Hal McDonald on drums.

 In a 1950s radio interview, Trumbauer stated that this recording featured Bix Beiderbecke's greatest recorded solo.

 Paul Tremaine's Orchestra performed "Mississippi Mud" in a 1929 film short.
 Later, it was also sung briefly by the Rhythm Boys in the 1930 film King of Jazz.
 The song was also sung in the 1931 Toby the Pup cartoon Down South.
 The Rhythm Boys, Bing Crosby, Harry Barris, and Al Rinker, performed the song when they reunited on radio in 1943 on the Paul Whiteman Presents radio program.
 Paul Whiteman re-recorded the song on December 7, 1954 for Coral Records.